Want the lowdown on DNA testing for genealogy? Read on! This article was originally published in October 2018 and was updated on 14 July 2021.

 Y-DNA looks at the Y chromosome of males.
 As it is passed on from father to son only, a Y test will only give you information about a male’s direct paternal line, i.e., your father’s, father’s, father’s father etc. If you wanted to know about your mother’s father’s line, you would need to test her father (or one of his brothers, or their male offspring, a male sibling of hers or his son).
 If there are no surviving males that fit into one of these categories, then no Y-test can be done.

-Y-DNA testing is available through both FamilyTreeDNA and 23andMe, and testing with either company will give you what is called your ‘haplogroup’.
+Y-DNA testing is available through both FamilyTreeDNA, 23andMe and LivingDNA and testing with one of these companies will give you your ‘haplogroup’.
 This is a group of people who share the same ancestral origins, and can usually give you a geographic origin of your direct paternal line (for example, my father’s haplogroup is within RP-312, which is common in Europe, and in particular the British Isles).
-FamilyTreeDNA enables you to drill down further into your haplogroup with more extensive Y testing (the most expensive of which is its Big Y test at $649, which drills down into the most current possible level, and the haplogroup gets updated as they are further able to refine).
+FamilyTreeDNA enables you to drill down further into your haplogroup with more extensive Y testing (the most expensive of which is its Big Y-700 test at $449, which drills down into the most current possible level, and the haplogroup gets updated as they are further able to refine).

 FamilyTreeDNA also has Y-DNA matches, so can be used to find those who share your paternal line, but the database size is far smaller than any autosomal database, so testing for this purpose alone can be a pretty expensive gamble.
 For example, I tested my father’s DNA at the highest level, and his only Y matches are so remote as to not be identifiable, and likely the common ancestors are hundreds and hundreds of years back, probably before surnames existed.
 He doesn’t share autosomal DNA with any of his Y matches.
 That’s not to say you shouldn’t Y test if you are interested in deep origins, but don’t test expecting to find answers to more recent ancestry.
 It is possible, but autosomal testing is the cheaper way to go.